-- 1. Apply the rules of Boolean algebra to simplify Boolean expressions. - 2.
-Simplify of Boolean expressions using K-map. - 3.
-Design MSI combinational circuits such as full adders, multiplexers, decoders, encoders.
+- 1. An ability to understand number systems and apply the rules of Boolean algebra to simplify Boolean expressions. - 2.
+An ability to simplify of Boolean expressions using K-map. - 3.
+An ability to design MSI combinational circuits such as full adders, multiplexers, decoders, encoders.
 Code converters. - 4.
-Design basic memory units (latches and flip-flops) and sequential circuits such as counters and registers - 5.
-Create digital design using PLD's such as ROM's, PLA's, PAL s. - 6.
-Design the digital controllers using Algorithmic State Machine Charts.
+An ability to design basic memory units (latches and flip-flops) and sequential circuits such as counters and registers - 5.
+An ability to design digital design using PLD's such as ROM's, PLA's, PAL s. - 6.
+An ability to design digital controllers using Algorithmic State Machine Charts.